-Due diligence is important when hiring a service provider.
+Due diligence is important when hiring a service provider including the ones suggested in the LMCN Group and the ones listed in the LMCN Directory.
 Here are some suggestions to guide you through the process of checking their work history, reputation and whether they are legitimate.
 Ask for:

 - Home Improvement Contractor Registration (HICPA).
 If they don’t have that, they’re not even legally allowed to conduct business as a home improvement contractor in the state of Pennsylvania.
 CLICK HERE FOR CONTRACTOR SEARCH.

 - Proof of liability insurance for themselves and any hired subcontractors.
 This will protect your personal assets in the event of an injury to one of the workers.
 They should also make you an additional Insured on their policy.
 Your name and address will show up on the certificate of insurance under add’l insured and you will have that document for your records.
 You will also be notified if the policy should lapse.
 Insurance companies get these requests all the time, not a big deal to add you to it.
 This is customary and any reputable contractor will oblige without hesitation.
 That way if an accident happens while they are working, you are protected.

 - Proof of workman’s compensation insurance for the contractor and subcontractors at the PA Dept of Labor and Industry workers compensation search portal.
 CLICK HERE TO SEARCH FOR CURRENT INSURANCE.

 - Call the Lower Merion Township Building and Planning Dept at 610-645-6200 prior to the start of any job to inquire if there are complaints on file.
 All contractors who are licensed and insured have a file with the township however, you must go to in person to review a file.

 - Check references: Contact people who the contractor has recently completed projects with and ask to see the work they have done.